 Account maps allow you to better inform your leaders so you can get executive sponsorship where you need it most.
 During one-on-ones and pipeline reviews, you can pull up an account map to show exactly who you’ve been talking to and where the deal stands.

 Using Lucidchart, this step is easy!
-Just hit share to quickly send your account map to team members.
+Just hit the Share button in the top-right corner of the canvas to quickly send your account map to team members.

 7. Maintain, maintain, maintain